dhan5a/nftpreviewcardcomponent/README.md

 I built a responsive NFT preview card component, utilising HTML5 and CSS3.

-Some things to note:

-Compared to the design, I think I got the font-sizes wrong.

-Also, I wasn't able to use the root values for colours and used the hsl values in the code instead.

 ### The challenge

 Users should be able to: